 Modern theologians and Christian apologists reject Fire and Brimstone Hell as the prime reason why atheists denounce God as a corrupt tyrannical dictator.
 During the Renaissance and the Enlightenment, they proposed a new idea: Eternal Separation.
 They proposed the the idea that while God (or other supernatural judge) does send souls who have rejected him to a place far away from him, the only "inherent and eternal" punishment in this place is its complete, total and most of all voluntary separation from God.
 No fire, no brimstone, no demons with pitchforks, no Ironic Hell hilarity is actually ordained by the powers that be.
 However, one's own remorse, spite or depression inevitably makes the place into something similar to what we usually think of as Hell.
 Hell is not a literal place of eternal fire and brimstone, but a metaphor for a psychological state of mind suffering from angst, remorse, pessimism and depression.
 The mind is its own place, can make a Heaven out of Hell or a Hell out of Heaven.
 If you are a Pessimist, then you would expect the worst out of everything, and if you expect the worst out of everything, then you would think that you are in an inescapable Hell and therefore succumb to Absolute Despair.
 If you made a depressing suicidal tragic life full of regrets and unwanted memories, then the replay of these memories would Mind Rape you to Absolute Despair Event Horizon, and you would become a Pessimist with low self-esteem.
-Your pessimism then projects an Absolute Terror Field that isolates yourself from the hope and light of God for all of eternity.

 This can be done as a way to explain away the logical contradiction between an all forgiving God and Hell existing, as Hell is nothing more than what a person inflicts upon themselves, which God can't stop without taking away their Free Will.
 God can technically be all forgiving and the Fallen can come back to Heaven if they want to.
 This is demonstrated by the Parable of the Prodigal Son courtesy of Jesus himself.
 The Fallen left God thinking that it is "Better to Reign in Hell than serve in Heaven," but eventually realized the futility of their ways, and God is more than happy to accept them back and forgive them.
 Adherents of Universal Reconciliation take this further and say that Eternal Separation isn't eternal.
 If God is all forgiving, and you asked for forgiveness, then God is more than happy to forgive you and the eternal separation won't last.
 Only the Fallen's own pride and hatred are the very factors that keep them from doing just that, delaying their salvation.
 For this reason, univeralism is incompatiable with self-inflicted damnation, for if the person believes they will cease to exist, they can never be reconciled, for there is no one there to forgive.